Wall Street History

 Some of the Greatest Trades in Wall Street History

-The infographic below from Easy Life Cover profiles 10 traders over the past century who made predictions that seemed positively daft at the time but would prove to be inspired calls that yielded multi million-dollar gains.
-The original, and for many still the best, of the Wall Street greats was Jesse Liver more.
-Back in the 1920s, he earned a reputation for short-selling numerous stocks which has been flying high, selling it at a boom and then buying it back once its price had diminished sharply.
-His finest hour was forecasting the infamous Wall Street Crash of 1929, the darkest day in the history of stock trading.
-Well, it was for most, but now Liver more.
-He ended up $100 million richer as a result – and this was $100 million in 1929 terms.
-You can be sure that amounts to billions in today’s money.
+The infographic below from Easy Life Cover profiles 10 traders over the past century who made predictions that seemed positively daft at the time but would prove to be inspired calls that yielded multi-million-dollar gains.
+The original, and for many still the best, of the Wall Street greats was Jesse Liver.

 Shocking and Best Trades in Wall Street History

 Fast forward 60 years to another astute trader who correctly forecasted a sudden stock market crash.
 Paul Tudor Jones massively shorted stocks in 1987 and, when the Dow Jones fell 22% in a single day, he too became $100 million richer.
-He already had a name as an extremely diligent trader who carried out his own forensic analyses, but even this seemed like an astoundingly sharp call.
-It is one of the Best trades in wall street history.
+He already had a name as an extremely diligent trader who carried out his forensic analyses, but even this seemed like an astoundingly sharp call.
+It is one of the Best trades in Wall Street history.
 When a documentary was released about the trade, he bought almost every copy of the video, with opinion split as to whether he was trying to keep his trade secrets under wraps or whether the documentary contained content that would have ruined his reputation.

 Also Read: Top 5 Trading Mistakes: How to Avoid Them